alyssaw90/event-site/README.md

 AZURE_TENANT_ID=your_azure_tenant_id
 ```

-This will work for testing and using your localhost, but for production, you need to provide environment variables with the same names in the way prescribed by your hosting service.
+This will work for testing and using your localhost, but for production, you need to provide environment variables with the correct keys and values in the way prescribed by your hosting service.

 After cloning the repo, enter `grunt start` or just `grunt` in the command line to build the project and start the server.
 The site will be up and running at this point with just the placeholder root user.